AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ![create template update](assets/create-template-update.png)

 The template can be previewed with any category / product.
-Open "Page Information" and then select "View with category / product".
+Open **Page Information** and then select **View with category / product**.
 Select the product / category from the picker to get a preview with this product / category.
-Select "Shop The Look" category to get a preview of the updated template.
+Select **Shop The Look** category to get a preview of the updated template.

 ![create template ](assets/create-template-picker.png)

 Now we have to assign this template to the specific category.
-Open properties in the "Page Information" menu and switch to the commerce tab.
-Click on the folder icon to select the "Shop The Look" category from the category picker.
+Open properties in the **Page Information** menu and switch to the commerce tab.
+Click on the folder icon to select the **Shop The Look** category from the category picker.
 It is possible to assign multiple categories to a template and also including sub-categories by enabling the checkbox.

 ![create template associate](assets/create-template-associate.png)

-Go back to the main homepage and click on "Shop The Look" category to see the specific template.
+Go back to the main homepage and click on **Shop The Look** category to see the specific template.
 All the other categories still use the generic template.

 ![create template result](assets/create-template-result.png)